gitandy/DragonLog/README.md

 ------

 Following formats are supported for export
+* Excel file
 * CSV format (UTF-8 encoding)
 * ADIF 3 format (ADX, ADI)

-### CSV format import
+### Excel/CSV import
-The import file is expected to have the same format and column order as the exported CSV file.
+The import file is expected to have the same structure and column order as exported by DragonLog.
-So best practice is to export a QSO with the current program version and adjust the import file.
+So best practice is to export QSOs with the current program version and adjust the import file.

 Empty rows are skipped.
 A row is considered empty if the date/time is missing.